The ROI of AP Automation: Accounting for a Smart Investment

 Improved Vendor Relations

 Implementing AP automation is an excellent way to improve supplier relationships.
 Apart from the direct benefit of reduced late payments, automation has some key indirect benefits.
 For example, as your payment cycle improves, vendors may offer discounts for early payment.
-Another benefit is improved communications – many platforms offer a vendor portal where vendors can communicate with AP teams, check the status of invoices, and send documents.
+Another benefit is improved communications – many platforms offer a vendor portal where vendors can communicate with AP teams, check the status of invoices, and send and manage documents.
 Stampli’s Advanced Vendor Management solution goes beyond the vendor portal to add seamless vendor onboarding, document control, and other features.

 Look to procurement and risk mitigation to estimate the indirect benefit of improved vendor relationship management.
 On the procurement side, vendors may be willing to propose early payment discounts that you can use to calculate your cost savings (and positive cash flow).
 On the risk mitigation side, better communication and vendor documentation reduces the chance of something going wrong such as a missing insurance policy.